ctodd/know-your-heroes/Readme.md

 ### Configure a custom URL (OPTIONAL)

 If you wish to use a custom URL with the game instead of the generic CloudFront URL provided, you can edit the Cloudfront settings page.
-Instructions on how to do this, as well as associated tasks such as creating an SSL certificate (in us-east-1 only!), you can learn more on the AWS Documentation site
+Instructions on how to do this, as well as associated tasks such as creating an SSL certificate (Amazon Certificate Manager requires the cert be created in us-east-1), you can learn more on the AWS Documentation site

 https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html